1. What advice can you give me about deciding which school to attend?

-9. What are classes like?
+10. What are classes like?

-Since we have a college preparatory curriculum
+Since Saint Ursula offers a challenging college preparatory curriculum

-, you will encounter a challenging but balanced course load based on your individual strengths.
+, you will encounter a balanced course load based on your individual strengths.
 You will be in classes with girls who share your love of learning; you will join a nurturing community in which students support each other in their learning and work collaboratively.
 Courses are designed for students to succeed, and our caring teachers are passionate about supporting your growth as a student and as a young woman.
 We also have great resources to help you like our school counselors and the Bulldog Academic Resource Center (BARC), which is staffed by National Honor Society tutors and a math or English teacher.

-10. What is the difference between Saint Ursula Academy and other schools?
+11. What is the difference between Saint Ursula Academy and other schools?

 In addition to the academic excellence, one of the hallmarks of a Saint Ursula Academy education is our welcoming community.
 Students, faculty, and staff strive to create an inclusive, warm, and engaging environment where all students feel like they can find their niche.
-Saint Ursula Academy is the only all-girls school in Cincinnati to draw students from across the tristate region, with girls from more than 80 grade schools and over 40 zip codes.
-SUA is located in the heart of the Cincinnati’s cultural center, offering community classrooms at the Cincinnati Art Museum, Krohn Conservatory, Playhouse in the Park and much more.
+Saint Ursula Academy is the only all-girls school in Cincinnati to draw students from across the tri-state region, with girls from more than 90 previous schools and over 60 zip codes.
+SUA is located in the heart of Cincinnati’s cultural center, offering community classrooms at the Cincinnati Art Museum, Krohn Conservatory, Playhouse in the Park, and much more.
 Saint Ursula has a full campus that blends rich tradition with state-of-the-art learning tools.
 The campus helps many students gain confidence for their transition to college.

-11. What is the schedule like?
+12. What is the schedule like?